 Boerger served nine years as Artistic Director of the Cerddorion Vocal Ensemble, one of New York’s most highly regarded volunteer choirs.
 With this group she commissioned several new works, performed at the 2006 Eastern Divisional Convention of the American Choral Directors Association, collaborated with the Christopher Caines Dance Company, and recorded on John Zorn’s new-music label Tzadik.
 Also in New York she served three seasons as Music Director of AMUSE and two seasons conducting the Collegiate Chorale.
 All three groups under her direction received critical acclaim in the New York Times, whether for performing early vocal polyphony, contemporary chamber works, Baroque opera, or nineteenth-century symphonic choral repertoire.

-As a New-York based singer in a variety of styles, projects, and ensembles, Boerger toured, recorded, and coached for nine years with the Western Wind sextet; since relocating to the Midwest in 2009 she has continued as a member of Pomerium and Vox and enjoys accepting other ad hoc engagements as her academic schedule allows.
+Her credits as a chamber singer include the Manhattan-based touring/recording ensembles Western Wind, Pomerium, and Vox Vocal Ensemble, as well as The Rose Ensemble from Saint Paul.
 Other recording credits include projects with Bobby McFerrin, Early Music New York, Rocky Maffit, and Pan Morigan.
 She appeared in the acclaimed 2006 and 2009 runs at the BAM (Brooklyn Academy of Music) Harvey Theater of Sir Jonathan Miller’s semi-staged Bach Saint Matthew Passion.

 Throughout her years in New York, Dr. Boerger lectured in music history at Barnard College, also mentoring senior music research fellows.
 From 2005 through 2009 she taught the undergraduate and graduate courses in choral conducting at the Manhattan School of Music.
 She also co-taught a summer graduate course at Columbia University comparing oral and written literary and musical forms as consolidators of cultural identity.